HugoBrunet13/NFT-Marketplace-Auction/README.md

 1. ` npm install`
 2. `npx hardhat compile` (to compile contracts)
 3. `npx hardhat test` (to run existing unit tests)

+## Next steps?
+* Give more controle on an existing auction to his creator.
+Example:
+    * Update endtime of an existing auction
+    * Cancel auction with automatic refund
+* Enable auction creator to accept multiple ERC20 Token for payment
+* Build DApp to interact with the marketplace

 ## Testing

 Marketplace and NFTCollection contract have been tested using **Hardhat** framework and **Chai** library.
 To run the test, please make sure all dependencies are installed please type: `npx hardhat test`.

-Bellow on overview of the tests for `Marketplace.sol` contract
+Bellow an overview of the tests for `Marketplace.sol` contract

 ```
 Marketplace contract
     Deployment
-    √ Should set the correct name (38ms)
+      √ Should set the correct name
       √ Should intialize auction sequence to 0
     Transactions - Create Auction
       Create Auction - Failure
-        √ Should reject Auction because the NFT collection contract address is invalid (55ms)
+        √ Should reject Auction because the NFT collection contract address is invalid
         √ Should reject Auction because the Payment token contract address is invalid
         √ Should reject Auction because the end date of the auction is invalid
         √ Should reject Auction because the initial bid price is invalid
         √ Should reject Auction because caller is not the owner of the NFT
         √ Should reject Auction because owner of the NFT hasnt approved ownership transfer
       Create Auction - Success
-        √ Check if auction is created
+        √ Check if auction is created (61ms)
         √ Owner of NFT should be the marketplace contract
-    Transactions - Place new Bid on an auction
+    Transactions - Place new Bid on auction
       Place new Bid on an auction - Failure
         √ Should reject new Bid because the auction index is invalid
         √ Should reject new Bid because the new bid amount is invalid
         √ Should reject new Bid because caller is the creator of the auction
         √ Should reject new Bid because marketplace contract has no approval for token transfer
-        √ Should reject new Bid because new bider has not enought balances (40ms)
+        √ Should reject new Bid because new bider has not enought balances (39ms)
       Place new Bid on an auction - Success
         √ Token balance of new bider must be debited with the bid amount
         √ Token balance of Marketplace contract must be updated with new bid amount
         √ Auction info are correctly updated
         √ Current bid owner must be refunded after a new successful bid is placed (72ms)
     Transactions - Claim NFT
       Claim NFT - Failure
-        √ Should reject because auction is still open (109ms)
+        √ Should reject because auction is still open (125ms)
-        √ Should reject because caller is not the current bid owner (128ms)
+        √ Should reject because caller is not the current bid owner (111ms)
       Claim NFT - Success
-        √ Winner of the auction must be the new owner of the NFT (150ms)
+        √ Winner of the auction must be the new owner of the NFT (152ms)
-        √ Creator of the auction must have his token balance credited with the highest bid amount (153ms)
+        √ Creator of the auction must have his token balance credited with the highest bid amount (151ms)
-        √ Winner of the auction should not be able to claim NFT more than one time (144ms)
+        √ Winner of the auction should not be able to claim NFT more than one time (158ms)
     Transactions - Claim Token
       Claim Token - Failure
         √ Should reject because auction is still open (127ms)
-        √ Should reject because caller is not the creator of the auction (111ms)
+        √ Should reject because caller is not the creator of the auction (125ms)
       Claim Token - Success
-        √ Winner of the auction must be the new owner of the NFT (135ms)
+        √ Winner of the auction must be the new owner of the NFT (152ms)
-        √ Creator of the auction must have his token balance credited with the highest bid amount (154ms)
+        √ Creator of the auction must have his token balance credited with the highest bid amount (151ms)
-        √ Creator of the auction should not be able to claim his token more than one time (172ms)
+        √ Creator of the auction should not be able to claim his token more than one time (158ms)
+    Transactions - Refund NFT
+      Refund NFT - Failure
+        √ Should reject because there is already a bider on the auction (140ms)
+      Refund NFT - Success
+        √ Creator of the auction must be again the owner of the NFT (89ms)

-29 passing (8s)
+  31 passing (9s)
 ```

 ## Documentation